hezweb/web/games/index.md

 # Welcome to {{ title }}

-Sweden Mayhem is a gaming community that offers:
+Sweden Mayhem is a multiplayer gaming community that offers:

 - No need to register or commit
+- No forced social interaction
 - Minimal installation required
 - A fixed schedule for gaming sessions